 - A student who is absent must present a written excuse from the parent or medical excuse to the office upon returning to school or may submit the excuse as an email (see high school's website for more instructions).
 The written excuse must have the parent's signature, a phone number where the parent can be reached, the reason for the absence clearly stated, and the date(s) of the absent day(s).
 Any student absence that requires medical attention should have an attached medical note or doctor's excuse.
 Students attending the G.A.C.T.C. who are absent must turn in two written excuses; one excuse goes to Williamsburg High School and one excuse goes to the G.A.C.T.C. attendance office. - Three or more days of consecutive absences must be covered by a doctor's statement.
 Students are expected to return to school with a doctor's statement of illness. - Students will be excused from school for part of the day for the following dental and medical appointments, court appearance, family emergency, and urgent reasons-upon presentation of a written appointment excuse before going to the appointment and the return of a confirmation card showing that the appointment was kept.
 If a student doesn't return to school immediately after the appointment they will not be allowed to participate in extra-curricular activities.
 If at all possible, students need to come to school prior to the appointment.
 Parents are encouraged to attempt to schedule appointments after school hours if possible. - Students are not permitted to leave school before the close of the school day except by recommendation from the school nurse for illness or by the school administration for a legitimate reason.
 Early releases will be calculated as part of the overall attendance.
 Learners requesting an early release for a medical appointment must present a medical excuse from a licensed practitioner upon returning from the appointment.
-Failure to submit a doctor's excuse within 3 days after the appointment, will result in an unexcused absence.
 The school reserves the right to call parents when an early release is requested. - Any student leaving the building and/or returning to the building must sign the attendance sheet located in the High School Office.
 There are no exceptions. - Students cannot attend or participate in extracurricular activities the day(s) they are serving in-school or out-of-school suspension. - Students will not be eligible for field trips, unless specifically related to course curriculum, if the student has 3 or more unexcused absences throughout the year or has numerous disciplinary referrals (at the discretion of the administration and/or teacher/club advisor/coach).
-Please note that this applies to extracurricular and/or club activities. - If the student fails to submit an excuse within 3 school days, his/her absence will be recorded as unexcused.
-A detention warning will be issued for the first offense of failing to submit a written excuse within 3 days of returning.
-Additional offenses may result in a detention. - Work or tests missed during an unexcused absence will not be permitted to be made up, at the discretion of the
+Please note that this applies to extracurricular and/or club activities.